PubNubDevelopers/chat-component-app-live-event/README.md

 * A sample Sketch design file that maps to the css delivered in the source code so your Chat app can look designer generated.

-* React files, and React js libraries, in typescript, allowing to run a web server application for hosting a Chat app.
-It can run on your computer or served hosted anywhere on the Internet for public access (The goal of this repo is not based on best security practices so you may want to bring in your security expert before doing so).
+* React files, and React js libraries, in typescript, allowing to run a web server application for hosting a Chat app and connect to it locally and through your LAN.
+It can run on your computer or served hosted anywhere on the Internet for public access.

-* A list of third party libraries used in the app is available in the package.json file.
-The command « yarn install » ran from the terminal will update your code with fresh cloned files for the versions of these libraries indicated right after their names under the header: dependencies in the package.json file located at the top of the project directory.
+* A list of third party libraries used in the app is available in the package.json file, you don't need to open it to run the app.
+The command « yarn install » ran from the terminal will update your code with fresh cloned files for the versions of these libraries, it looks on that package.json file to make sure all libraries are available to your app.

-* The PubNub Live Event Chat Component library to display the chat UI and content.
+* The PubNub Live Event Chat Components library to display the chat UI and content.

 ## In the project directory:

 1. Install ReactJS if not done already.
 2. Clone this repository in your work directory.
 3. Try this Web App on your computer.
-Launch a terminal, cd in the project directory and type each command below, then press enter, the last command should run the server and launch your web browser and connect to the localhost and the right port automatically:
+Launch a terminal, cd in the project directory and type each command below, then press enter, the last command should run the server and launch your web browser and connect to the localhost and the right port automatically ("yarn firehose" is optional but will send messages to the sample channel the app will be connecting to.):

     `yarn install`

+    `yarn firehose`

     `yarn start`